ChristChurchMayfair/ccm_jekyll_site/students.md

 ---
-layout: basic
+layout: students
 title: Students
 mainImage: assets/images/StudentBanner.jpg
-overlayCaption: Students at CCM.
+overlayCaption: Students at CCM
 ---
 Some content for the student's page!